 The pace of HNFM program is determined by the student’s preference.
 The recommended track has the student taking 2-3 classes per term and is completed in seven quarters (under two years/21 months).
 It is possible to complete the program one class at a time, extending the duration.
 We recognize that the life situations of our students vary considerably in terms of their family, employment and community commitments, thus we are flexible with regard to speed and prefer that students take the time they need in order to learn the material well.

-Additionally, it is possible to take “leaves” for a quarter or more if needed.
-As long as the intended schedule is communicated with the registrar it is possible to extend the program to better suit a student’s individual needs.
+Additionally, it is possible to take “leaves” for a quarter or more if needed, up to a maximum of four quarters total.
+As long as the intended schedule is communicated with program staff, it is possible to customize a schedule to better suit a student’s individual needs.
 The program must be completed in a maximum of five years.

 Advanced Practice Modules (APMs) and the week-long Applying Functional Medicine in Clinical Practice (AFMCP) from the Institute for Functional Medicine (IFM) can be completed for elective credit, with one APM or one AFMCP substituting for one elective course in our MS program.
 APMs are focused on a single key health dysfunction such as Gastrointestinal, Cardiometabolic, Detoxification and Immune Imbalances.
 APMs are offered both in person and electronically for greater ease of access.
 To receive credit, students must submit the Certificate of Completion from IFM along with a reflective essay describing what they learned and how it may apply to patient/client care.